ConvivioTeam/lbhc-docs/source/_microservices/apigateway.md

 Code for the DoS API Gateway microservice is in the [https://github.com/LBHackney-IT/DoS-api-gateway](https://github.com/LBHackney-IT/DoS-api-gateway) repository.

+## Technology Platform

+The Scraper microservice is built with [Laravel Lumen](https://lumen.laravel.com).
+It is a small PHP application.

 ## API Spec doc

 View the spec at [SwaggerHub](https://app.swaggerhub.com/apis-docs/LBHC/lbh-co_l_directory_of_services_gateway_api/1.0.0)